RedHatInsights/ccx-notification-service/docs/local_setup.md

 INSIGHTS_CONTENT_SERVICE_CONFIG_FILE=/path/to/insights-content-service/config-devel.toml ./insights-content-service
 ```

-This service will be consummed by `ccx-notification-service`just for getting the templates.
+This service will be consumed by `ccx-notification-service` just for getting the templates.

 ### Notification writer